In this review, I’m going to unravel the TrueCoach PT software in its entirety.

 Getting Lost in The Weeds of Customizing

 With as much functionality as TrueCoach offers, it’s easy to get hung up on crafting the perfect workout plans, filling in everyone’s schedules accurately, checking on clients’ nutrition progress constantly, and refining your metric schema for each client.

-I noticed myself obsessing over flawless organization rather than being present with clients on occasion.
+I noticed myself obsessing over flawless organization rather than being present with clients occasionally.
 This might not be a challenge for some people, but if you’re a perfectionist or a tech geek, it’s easy to go into a tracking spiral.